fnkslab/lrlabreport/README.md

 # lrlabreport
 Template to create a lab-internal report document

+1. Write your report as a normal document
+2. Present it as slides with the `slide` option of `\documentlcass`

 ### How to link this repository to any existing local latex project folder (a memorandum)
 ```
 $ cd any-latex-or-overleaf-project-folder